stylelint-scss/stylelint-scss/src/rules/function-color-relative/README.md

 p {
    color: saturate(blue, 20%);
   /**     ↑      ↑
-   * This function should be scalar-color
+   * This function should be scale-color
    */
 }
 ```